-Mandy Grootaert obtained her masters in Pharmaceutical Sciences in 2011 at the University of Antwerp (Belgium).
+Dr Mandy O.J.
+Grootaert obtained her masters in Pharmaceutical Sciences in 2011 at the University of Antwerp (Belgium).
 She then started her PhD at the lab of Physio Pharmacology where she investigated the role of cell death in atherosclerosis.
 After obtaining her PhD in 2016, she moved to the UK to start a postdoc at the lab of Prof. Martin Bennett at the University of Cambridge.
 Her work on vascular smooth muscle cell senescence has been rewarded with several prizes at the BAS and at the joint BAS/BSCR meeting.
-In August 2021, she moved back to Belgium to join the lab of Prof. Liz Jones at the Catholic University of Leuven (Belgium) where she will be studying microvascular regression in heart failure.
+In August 2021, she moved back to Belgium to join the lab of Prof. Liz Jones at the Catholic University of Leuven where she is studying microvasculature dysfunction in heart failure.
 Mandy is co-founder and nucleus member of the BAS YSC since January 2021.

-Inhye Park completed a DPhil in Molecular and Cellular Medicine in the Kennedy Institute at the University of Oxford in 2019 after obtaining a MRes in Biomedicine from University College London.
+Dr Inhye Park completed a DPhil in Molecular and Cellular Medicine in the Kennedy Institute at the University of Oxford in 2019 after obtaining a MRes in Biomedicine from University College London.
 She was awarded a Novo Nordisk Postdoctoral Research Fellowship to undertake a project in Professor Claudia Monaco’s group at Oxford in 2021.
 Her research interests lie in understanding biology of tissue macrophages and harnessing their protective functions for treating cardiovascular disease.
 During her education and career, she was awarded several prizes for best oral and poster presentation at British and international conferences.
 Inhye is co-founder and nucleus member of the BAS YSC since January 2021.